igorkll/WinBox-Maker/README.md

-the program is primarily aimed at creating Windows images for operation in kiosk mode, that is, the user will have access to only one of your programs that you add to the image and nothing more. however, the program can be used in other usage scenarios please note that the program requires the "dism" utility. usually it is built into Windows the program is recommended to be used with the original English image of windows 10 pro
+the program is primarily aimed at creating Windows images for operation in kiosk mode, that is, the user will have access to only one of your programs that you add to the image and nothing more. however, the program can be used in other usage scenarios please note that the program requires the "dism" utility. usually it is built into Windows the program is recommended to be used with the original English image of windows 10 pro please note that winbox maker does not provide Windows images, it only provides a tool for reassembling Windows with a calculation for use in kiosk mode

 ## project structure
 * winbox.wnb - the main project file. contains all settings and paths